Togo: Official and widely spoken languages

 Educational programs are also playing a key role in sustaining linguistic traditions.
 Innovative initiatives are merging traditional roots with modern technology, making language learning more engaging.
 For instance, apps and online platforms are helping people learn native tongues like Éwé and Kabiye in interactive ways.

 These programs are not just about teaching languages but also about fostering a sense of identity.
 By connecting learners to their cultural heritage, they strengthen community bonds.
-This approach ensures that native tongues remain a vital part of daily life, even as the world becomes more interconnected10.
+This approach ensures that native tongues remain a vital part of daily life, even as the world becomes more interconnected.

 “Language is the bridge between the past and the future, connecting generations through shared stories and traditions.”